 It is irrefutable that there is a direct relationship between your social relationships and you're over health.
 As we all know, is most of the cases heart diseases are related to stressful life events and social strain, professional strain and any other psychological distress at any point in life.

-Dr. Anurag Sharma, one of the prominent heart surgeons in India advocates going for introspection first.
+Dr. Anurag Sharma, one of the prominent cardiologists in India advocates going for introspection first.

 The first question that people should ask themselves is why they aren’t adopting more healthy habits.
 His experience helped him discover the fact that in numerous cases it is the stress that does not allow an individual to do so, which further leads to a number of health issues.